agentejo/cockpit-docs/reference/configuration/index.md

 ===

-Cockpit by default don't need any further configuration to run.
-But maybe you want to manage multi-language content or use MongoDB instead of SQLite as your favorite data storage.
+By default, Cockpit doesn't need any further configuration to run.
+However, you might want to manage multi-language content or use MongoDB instead of SQLite as your favorite data storage.
 Therefore Cockpit provides an easy way to tweak some settings.